 AOD-9604's mechanism centers on beta-3 adrenergic receptors (a type of receptor found primarily on fat cells that triggers fat breakdown when activated).

-When you take AOD-9604, it binds to fat cells and upregulates (increases the activity of) beta-3 adrenergic receptors.
-This makes the fat cells more responsive to catecholamines—your body's natural "mobilize fat" signals like epinephrine and norepinephrine.
+AOD-9604 binds to fat cells and upregulates (increases the activity of) beta-3 adrenergic receptors.
+That makes the fat cells more responsive to catecholamines — the body's natural "mobilize fat" signals like epinephrine and norepinephrine.

 The downstream effect: increased activity of hormone-sensitive lipase (the enzyme that breaks down stored triglycerides into free fatty acids that can be burned for energy).
 Fat cells release their contents into the bloodstream.